MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 # Manage Power BI search results

-To make it easier for your users, to find the data and analytics so that they can make informed decisions, Microsoft Search has added support for Power BI dashboards and reports.
-A few of the benefits of Power BI search are:
+Users need to find the data and analytics so that they can make informed decisions.
+To make it easier for your users, Microsoft Search has added support for Power BI dashboards and reports.
+A few benefits of Power BI search are:

-* **Easy to use:** This out-of-box search experience helps users easily and quickly find Power BI dashboards and reports across your organization.
+* **Easy to use:** This out-of-box search experience helps users find Power BI dashboards and reports easily across your organization.
 * **Richer content:** To make Power BI search results more useful, they include key information like the type of content—dashboard or report—and the team or person that owns it.
 * **Unified search experience:** To maintain a cohesive experience, Power BI results are consistent across all search entry points.
 Wherever you search, you'll get the same results with the same look and feel.